Nick Selman

 Nicholas James Selman (born 18 October 1995) is an Australian-English cricketer.
 Born in Brisbane, he earned youth representative honours for Queensland at both cricket and Australian rules football before choosing to make cricket his primary sport.
 In an attempt to start his professional career, he moved to England for the 2014 cricket season and played club cricket for Tunbridge Wells CC.
 Meanwhile, he was spotted by Kent and made four second eleven appearances for them in the second half of the season.
 He made five further appearances for the Kent 2nds in the first half of 2015, before a pair of trial matches for the Gloucestershire and Glamorgan 2nd teams.
 Having made half-centuries in each innings of his trial game with Glamorgan, he made a permanent move to the Welsh county in November 2015 and made his first-class debut in a 2016 County Championship match at home to Worcestershire on 8 May 2016.
+Glamorgan announced in October 2021 that he would leave the club to return to Australia.